SMISettings (Windows Configuration Designer reference)

 |PredefinedKeyFilters||Allow or block||Specifies the list of predefined keys.
 For each key, the value will default to Allow.
 Specifying Block will suppress the key combination.|

 Use ShellLauncher to specify the application or executable to use as the default custom shell.
-One use of ShellLauncher is to create a kiosk (fixed-purpose) device running a Classic Windows application.
+One use of ShellLauncher is to create a kiosk (fixed-purpose) device running a Windows desktop application.

 Windows 10 doesn’t support setting a custom shell prior to OOBE.
 If you do, you won’t be able to deploy the resulting image.